 The Riverdale shopping centre was built in 1977, at the paltry cost of £13 million.
 It is now simply called Lewisham shopping centre.
 Chiesman’s department store became an Army and Navy Store in 1983 and has since been replaced by a police station.

 Following the demise of the Royal Arsenal Co-op in 1985, Tower House succumbed to a succession of second-rate commercial uses before its upper floors were converted into the Tower Loft Apartments in 2016.

 Urban regeneration in recent years has been focused on the vicinity of the station.
-Though most of ‘Lewisham Gateway‘ consists of private apartment blocks, one community benefit has been the construction of the Glass Mill leisure centre, which opened in 2013 on Loampit Vale.
+Though most of ‘Lewisham Gateway’ consists of private apartment blocks, one community benefit was the construction of the Glass Mill leisure centre, which opened in 2013 on Loampit Vale.

 Assuming everything goes to plan, work on an extension of the Bakerloo line to Lewisham – via Old Kent Road and New Cross Gate – could commence c.2023 and is expected to be completed by 2029.
 The line could afterwards be extended as far south as Hayes, replacing existing National Rail lines.